meteor/docs/source/api/collections.md

 `update` with the `upsert` option set to true, except that the return value of `upsert` is an object that contain the keys `numberAffected` and `insertedId`. (`update` returns only the number of affected documents.)
+The returned object is passed to the callback if there is one, or returned directly if there is no callback.

 {% apibox "Mongo.Collection#remove" %}